 Opened for classes in August 1994, this impressive, fourteen-thousand-square-foot facility houses ten classrooms, staff offices, a large front desk area, an open computer lab, a work room for equipment maintenance, and storage space.

 The CEC is open to all registered students for independent study and is home base for all campus computer services.
-The hours of operation will be posted.

 STUDENT HANDBOOK